covidincustody/data-transparency-cpra/README.md

 The second component generates visualizations of the transparency scores by data category - COVID-19 cases, vaccinations, etc.

 # Instructions
 Download repository and modify run.py file to reflect the appropriate read and write paths.
-Execute file as ``python run.py``
+For simplest execution, use Anaconda Environment (https://www.anaconda.com/products/distribution) which has the necessary modules or packages pre-installed.
+Navigate to either data-transparency-cpra/transparency-scores or data-transparency-cpra/visualizations and execute program as ``python run.py`` in the Anaconda terminal.